 Strategies to promote telecommuting are appropriate for any size employer, located in any environment.
-It can be promoted when jobs do not required face-to-face interaction every day of the week and the work is information based.
+It can be promoted when jobs do not require face-to-face interaction every day of the week and the work is information based.

 Company-provided Private Transit (e.g., Employer Buses)

-Company-provided private transit works best at work sites with over 1,000 employees located in areas are not well-served by transit, but that have HOV or express lanes in the corridors leading to them.
+Company-provided private transit works best at work sites with over 1,000 employees located in areas not well-served by transit, but that have HOV or express lanes in the corridors leading to them.

 Variable Work Hours (e.g., 9-day/80-hour work weeks)